tjoyner/ofvioletsandlicorice/chapter10.md

 Eta Beta invited them to take a table, but not to carry a [fixed assortment](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#cabaret) of sandwiches to it: it was better to get up and serve yourself, because the mouthwatering goodness of the morsels increased when choosing it from among its neighbors.

 Floriana and Daniel, who continued to check his watch, accepted the invitation to the table and ordered drinks only: an iced tea and a tomato juice.
-Eta Beta ordered a sparking Berlucchi and dived into the miraculous catch.
+Eta Beta ordered a sparkling Berlucchi and dived into the miraculous catch.

 "Love brings hunger," Floriana suggested.